-Balancing homework, essays and projects with after school activities and part-time jobs — not to mention social events — can be quite the challenge.
-Fortunately, our study skills program in the Austin region is here to help your teen or pre-teen take on his or her busy schedule with confidence.
-Aimed at students in grades 4-12, our study skills program revolves around “higher order” thinking skills and strategies including academic planning, organization, active listening and resume preparation.
-These skills can make a lasting impact in the classroom, in college and in future careers.
-Contact us today to discover how our knowledgeable tutors in the Austin region can help your child realize his or goals and take on increasing workloads with confidence.
+Juggling academic responsibilities like schoolwork, essays, college prep and after school activities — not to mention a social life — can certainly be challenging!
+However, Sylvan’s study skills program in the Austin region can help ensure your teen is well-equipped for this thrilling yet turbulent period in his or her life.
+Tailored to students in grades 4-12, our study skills program aims to equip your child with important "higher order" thinking skills and strategies like academic planning, time management and resume preparation.
+After all, students with effective study skills are equipped to succeed not only in school and college but throughout the rest of their lives.
+Get to know how our expert tutors in the Austin region can help your son or daughter accomplish goals and take on any workload confidently.

-You might be accustomed to assisting your child with a math question or an art project, but equipping him or her with effective study skills and strategies can be a challenge.
-Using an encompassing array of study strategies and techniques, our talented tutors in the Austin region zero in on practical skills that can be put to use immediately in school and beyond: time management and organization, academic and strategic planning, and more.▼
+You might be used to helping your child with a math problem or English essay, but teaching effective study skills and habits is not so easy.
+Using a variety of study tips, tactics and strategies, our tutors in the Austin region focus on practical skills that can be used in school and beyond: how to be more organized, how to plan projects, how to achieve goals, and more.▼

 We Can Help With All Kinds of Study Skills, Including: